Get

 Behavior modification techniques are the preferred ways to deal with ADHD-like behavior.
 The rarity of hyperactivity suggests some needs in the pup’s well-being are unmet.
 Remember that dogs must have enrichment and mental stimulation for an optimal quality of life.
 Unwanted behavior is often a result of a lack of interaction, training, or socialization.

-In some cases, your vet may prescribe medication to help treat the issue.
-Interestingly, some human prescriptions for depression and anxiety are often also efficacious for dogs with behavioral issues.
+In some cases, a vet may prescribe medication to help treat the issue.
+Interestingly, some human prescriptions for depression and anxiety are often also efficacious for dogs with behavioral problems.
 Nevertheless, treatment of ADHD-like behavior is a long and arduous journey.
 It’ll require patience and understanding to conquer, and you should work with a veterinary behaviorist.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!